 There are ways and means of getting help when you are in debt.
 Looking for solutions is better than going into a state of depression or despair.
 Creditors will normally give you time to pay back the debt, maybe over several months.
 This method not only helps you with personal budgeting, but once the debt is paid you will experience a wonderful feeling of financial freedom.

-The truth is, if you adopted just 5 of these tips, you wouldn’t be looking for a loan.
+The truth is, if you adopted just 5 of these tips, you wouldn’t be looking for an instant payday loan.
 The sad fact is that people are undisciplined when it comes to money.
 That’s why we’re here to help.

 Raven’s genuine interest in behavioural economics and her expertise in psychology, acquired during her Master of Professional Studies (MPS) in Applied Behavioral Economics at Dyson Cornell College of Business make her the perfect candidate to approach all the personal finance topics through the perspective of an individual’s psychology.